-Events, birthdays and anniversaries for 3 July
+EVENTS, birthdays and anniversaries on July 3.

-1583: Russia’s Tsar, Ivan the Terrible, in a fit of rage, killed his son Ivan.
+1250: Louis IX of France was captured by 1583: Russia’s Tsar, Ivan the Terrible, in a fit of rage, killed his son Ivan.

 1883: When the SS Daphne capsized after launch, 124 workers were drowned in the Clyde’s worst accident of its type.